KengoTODA/javadocky/README.md

 ### How to configure

-You can [set environment variable](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html), to configure Javadocky.
+You can [set property](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html), to configure Javadocky.

 |name                      |default value                     |note    |
 |--------------------------|----------------------------------|--------|